True Crime: New York City: Development

 On May 18, Activision debuted a trailer for the game.
 The trailer revealed nothing about the plot or the location, but simply featured Marcus Reed arresting some criminals.
 Attached to the trailer was a competition called "True Crime: Guess the City and Win Marcus' Ride."
 Players were encouraged to go to the game's official website and guess in which city they think the game is set.
 The competition's winner would win a Chrysler 300, Reed's car when the game begins.
 At the E3 event, Activision dedicated a large part of their booth to the upcoming game, but no footage was made available, nor was any plot information, or even a title, with the game now going by True Crime 2005.
 The Chrysler available in the competition was present, as were DJs playing songs which would be featured in the game.
 All that was confirmed at E3 was the game would definitely be released on current generation systems.

 On June 22, 2005, True Crimes official website revealed the game would take place in New York City, with an image of the Manhattan skyline appearing as the site's wallpaper.
 In August, IGN published an interview with former NYPD detective Bill Clark, who had previously served as executive producer and technical advisor of NYPD Blue, and was now working as head technical advisor for True Crime: New York City.
-Clarke has been with the NYPD for twenty-five years, seventeen in homicide.
+Clark had been with the NYPD for twenty-five years, seventeen in homicide.
 During his time on the force, he was involved in such major cases as the Son of Sam investigation, and the collapse of several of the "Five Families".
-Of his involvement with the game, Clarke stated:
+Of his involvement with the game, Clark stated: